influxdata/influxdb-client-js/influxdb-client-apis.getorgsrequest.userid.md

 ## GetOrgsRequest.userID property

-Filter organizations to a specific user ID.
+A user ID.
+Only returns organizations where this user is a member or owner.

 <b>Signature:</b>